Juno Beach is one of the 5 beaches chosen for the D-Day landings on 6 June 1944.

 Juno, the name of a lieutenant colonel’s wife, was therefore chosen.

-IIn this section, you will find a lot of information to help you prepare your stay in Cœur de Nacre, and especially to discover Juno Beach.
+In this section, you will find a lot of information to help you prepare your stay in Cœur de Nacre, and to discover the Juno Beach sector.

 The Normandy landing on June 6, 1944, was the most complex military operation ever orchestrated.